(March 10th, 1984 – Lucca)

 Ongoing collaborations include Michelin-starred Restaurant Giglio and leading horseriding fashion brand Cavalleria Toscana.

-In 2014 he embarked on a series of personal projects, which took him to Argentina, Chile and California training his eye and feeding his curiosity for the elsewhere.
+Starting from 2014, he’s embarked on a series of personal projects, which took him to Argentina, Chile and California training his eye and feeding his curiosity for the elsewhere.

 His strongly subjective vision suggests his solid roots in analogue photography mixed with the urge to utopically transcend the medium, as reflected by recent experiments with photo-collages and digital interventions.